EmrayP/FakeStoreAPI/ReadMe.md

     ```sh
     mvn test -Dcucumber.options="src/test/resources/features"
     ```

 ## Running Tests in CI/CD with GitHub Actions

 GitHub Actions is configured to run tests based on pull requests (PRs).
 Whenever a PR happens, GitHub Actions will pick up the code changes.

 1. Navigate to the **Actions** tab in the GitHub repository.
 2. Search for the workflow named `CI: Java CI with Maven-Cucumber` to see the test results.
 3. If you want to manually trigger the CI, click the **Run workflow** button on the right-hand side.

 ## Viewing the Report

-1. Navigate to the Actions tab on your GitHub repository.
+1. Navigate to the **Actions** tab on your GitHub repository.
-2. Search for the workflow run named "Java CI with Maven-Cucumber".
+2. Search for the workflow run named `Java CI with Maven-Cucumber`.
 3. Click on the run to see the details.
-4. If you want to manually trigger the CI, click "Run workflow" on the right-hand side.
-5. After the workflow completes, the HTML report will be available under the gh-pages branch.
+4. After the workflow completes, the HTML report will be available under the `gh-pages` branch.

 ## Manual API Testing with Postman

 You can manually test the APIs using the provided Postman collection.
-# How to do:

 1. Open Postman.
 2. Import the Postman collection `Product Test-FakeStoreAPI.postman_collection.json` from the directory of this repository.
 3. The collection contains requests to test the Fake Store API endpoints.
-4. API method is 'GET'
+4. Set the API method to `GET`.
-5. Hit on "Send" button and run the API requests manually.
+5. Click the **Send** button to run the API requests manually.
 6. Verify the response data and status code.

 ### Adding Test Scripts in Postman

 To add test scripts in Postman, follow these steps:

 1. Open the Postman app.
 2. Go to the `Tests` tab for a specific request.
-3. Test scripts are written to verify requirements.
+3. Write test scripts to verify requirements.
 4. Save the request and run it to see the test results.

 ## Generating Reports

 After running the tests, you can generate Cucumber reports.
 These reports will be available in the `target/Cucumber-Reports` directory.
-To view the reports, open the `Cucumber-html-report.html` file in a web browser.
+After the workflow actions are completed, the `pages build and deployment` job will run.
+Under `pages build and deployment`, you can see the report link.
+Click on the link to view the report.
+The report is available at: [https://emrayp.github.io/FakeStoreAPI/](https://emrayp.github.io/FakeStoreAPI/)

 ## Interpreting the Results

 ### Test Output
 After running the tests, Maven will display the test results in the terminal.
 Look for lines indicating the number of tests run, passed, failed, and skipped.

 Example:

 [INFO] Results:

 [INFO] Tests run: 10, Failures: 0, Errors: 0, Skipped: 0